NuevoFoundation/workshops/content/english/sql_workshop/activity6/_index.md

 * Hint 4: You do not need single quotation marks around the column or database names in this command.
 * Hint 5: What symbol do you need at the end of a SQL command?

+* BONUS: Display all items created on and after '1738-09-12' as well
 {{%/notice%}}

 <!-- SQL Type In Activity -->